 Dining at Nardin

 Our innovative Dining Hall program at Nardin, led by Chef Julie Levin, has accomplished one of the most daunting tasks a community can undertake: to feed a diverse population in healthy ways and in relationship to our local communities.
 Nardin's dining hall produces both breakfast and lunch daily from food that is largely locally sourced, organic when possible, and always scratch cooked.
-Through relationships developed with nearly 30 local farmers and vendors, foods that are seasonal, mindfully grown, and support the interest of our larger WNY community are purchased.
+Through relationships developed with over 30 local farmers and vendors, foods that are seasonal, mindfully grown, and support the interest of our larger WNY community are purchased.
 The Nardin dining hall is an extension of the educational day, and our dining hall team seeks to offer an edible education and build awareness of sustainable eating.

 The Nardin dining hall and kitchen strives to be a zero waste kitchen.
 As the kitchen is tasked with producing enough food to feed the Nardin community, but not so much as to create needless waste, we rely on the innovation of Chef Julie and her outstanding team.
 "Batch cooking" and dedicated record keeping provide students with the pleasure of being served food that is being cooked just as they are arriving for lunch.
 Daily students learn about responsibility and the importance of individual actions by sorting their lunch into clear bins marked for compost, recycling, and trash.

 In the last several years, Nardin faculty have deepened and broadened the impact of Sustainable Nardin initiatives.
 By embedding the initiatives in the curriculum, students learn that the world is interconnected and gain knowledge of both human and natural communities.